grosalesr/github-pages-playground/deployment/technical_guide.md

   * The number of replicas can be reduced in order to have more disk space available to store data, however that is in exchange of data redundancy.

 ## Data replication and balancing
-Elasticsearch knows how to balance multi*node clusters to provide scale and high availability by:
+Elasticsearch knows how to balance multi-node clusters to provide scale and high availability by:

 1. Distributing the documents in an index across multiple shards and
 1. Distributing shards (primary and replicas) across multiple nodes